 Daily goals

-Sometimes daily goals can get forgotten, but they are still essential to help move you towards your goals.
+Sometimes daily goals can get forgotten, but they are still essential stepping stones to help you move towards your goals.
 Daily goals are great for forming new habits, especially things for things you want to do every day.

 Some daily goals you might have are:

-Whether you’ve got habit-forming goals or bucket list goals, there are plenty of goal-setting tools available to help you achieve them, whether they are long or short-term.
+Whether you’ve got habit-forming goals or bucket list goals, they each play a distinct role in your personal growth journey.
+And there are plenty of goal-setting tools available to help you achieve them, whether they are long or short-term.
+And by setting smart goals, you can improve different areas of your life at the same time.